nirdslab/streaminghub/evaluation/ustdy_3_usability/index.md

 python -m pip install -r requirements.txt
 ```

-This will install four packages: `streaminghub-datamux` , `streaminghub-pydfds`, `streaminghub-proxy-pupil-core`, and their required dependencies.
+This will install three packages: `streaminghub-datamux` , `streaminghub-pydfds`, `streaminghub-proxy-pupil-core`, and their required dependencies.

 **Step 4:** Create a new directory named `$HOME/streaminghub` and configure the `streaminghub-datamux` package to use that directory.